 Ontario (Again) Updates Its COVID-19 Self-Assessment

-NOTE: This is an updated version of an article originally published on May 20, 2020 and updated on July 20, 2020.
+NOTE: This is an updated version of an article originally published on May 20, 2020 and most recently updated on August 7, 2020.

 Ontario employers who are planning for an eventual return to work have been keeping a close eye on the province’s COVID-19 Self-Assessment Tool (Tool).
 The Tool directs Ontarians to self-isolate in certain circumstances and undergo testing at a COVID-19 assessment centre in a number of situations.
 This is important because it relates to employers’ Occupational Health and Safety Act duties and their duty to provide statutorily-protected leaves under the Employment Standards Act, 2000.

 Recent Updates to the Tool

 The latest update to the Tool refers users to information about the COVID Alert mobile app.
 This recently launched application is free for smartphones and uses the built-in Bluetooth function on users’ phones to notify users about possible exposure to COVID-19 and provide advice on next steps.